 - Subclass 417: citizens of Belgium, Denmark, Germany, Estonia, Finland, France , Great Britain, Hong Kong, Ireland, Italy, Japan, Canada, the U.S., Malta, the Netherlands, Norway, Sweden, South Korea, Taiwan or Cyprus.

 Make sure you apply for the visa you need before arriving in Australia.
-Permission into the country is only granted from outside of the country and not once you get there.
-Don't forget you only get to stay a maximum of 6 months with a Host Family, so if you are willing to stay one year you have to apply for a visa extension once you change the Host Family.
+Don't forget that you only get to stay a maximum of 6 months with a host family, so if you are willing to stay one year you have to apply for a visa extension once you switch the families.

-The pocket money you earn as an Au Pair in Australia will depend on the family you are staying with but you can definitely find approximate wages of what an Au Pair should expect to earn in the Down Under country.
-Most Au Pair earn around $7 AUS per hour or a minimum of $150-$200 AUS per week.
-Working hours should be discussed between family and Au Pair before the beginning of the stay but Au Pair usually work 25-35 hours.
+The pocket money you earn as an au pair in Australia will depend on the family you are staying with but you can definitely find approximate wages of what an au pair should expect to earn in the Down Under country.
+Most au pairs earn around $7 AUS per hour or a minimum of $150-$200 AUS per week.

 What about my insurance?

-If you come from any of the following countries you will be able to access medical care at public hospital with a temporary visa and without a private health insurance: the UK, Ireland, Sweden, Finland, Italy, Malta, the Netherlands, Slovenia and New Zealand.
+If you come from one of the following countries you will be able to access medical care at public hospitals with a temporary visa and without a private health insurance: the UK, Ireland, Sweden, Finland, Italy, Malta, the Netherlands, Slovenia and New Zealand.

-The Au Pair should be covered with a medical healthcare insurance that will take care of all costs in case of an emergency.
+The Au Pair should get a health insurance that will take care of all costs in case of an emergency.
 The “Overseas Visitors Health Cover (OVHC)" provides help in an emergency case and will stop you from paying hospitalization costs and all the extra fees, which can be very expensive.